 - Inventory your members and collect fees.
 Collect BSA registration fee, Boys Life subscription fee, and Council accident insurance fee from each member that will be continuing membership.
 The unit’s Treasurer or another leader may do the actual collection, but you must know who is renewing and any changes to their personal data (address, phone#, etc.) and, for adults, Scouting position.
 Involve the Unit Leader and Committee in determining the status of those who do not respond about renewing.
 Get complete, new applications, including all required parts and signatures, for any new youth or adult members.
 All adult applications should include proof of having completed Youth Protection Training.
 This course is available online the E-Learning Center in My.Scouting at the BSA website, www.scouting.org.
-(If the course is not completed prior to turning in the application, it MUST be completed in the next 30 days to avoid cancellation of the new leader’s membership!)
+(If the course is not completed prior to turning in the application, the application can not be processed.
 Attach a copy of the training certificate to the application and the criminal background check authorization before submitting the application.

 - Update the unit roster.
 The recharter process uses a unit roster in a special format to provide an updated list of members and to provide BSA with the signatures to approve the renewal.
 You create this roster using Internet Rechartering (IR).IR will import a current roster from BSA’s registration system after you first access the system.
 It will record any changes you make – corrections, added or deleted members – and send them to the Council Registration staff so they will have exactly what you want them to have!
 At the end of the Internet process, you will print out the paper roster to use for the rest of the process.
 More information about IR and how to get started are on page 1.
 We recommend that you take the tutorial if you have not used IR before.

 - Recalculate the BSA fees on page 1 of the roster.